Nightcliff

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Nightcliff has ten active public transport stops, all of which are bus stops.
-These stops are served by 39 different routes that together facilitate 2051 weekly passenger trips.
-Transport accessibility is deemed good, with residents on average located 211 meters from the nearest stop.
+These stops are served by 39 different routes that collectively facilitate 2051 weekly passenger trips.
+Transport accessibility is deemed good, with residents typically located 211 meters from the nearest stop.
+As a predominantly residential area, most commuting is outward-bound.
+Car remains the primary mode of transport at 84%, while cycling accounts for 5%.
+The average vehicle ownership per dwelling is 1.2, which is below the regional average.

 Frequently Asked Questions - Transport